 Sensors can be started in three ways

-A manual start of a sensor initiates an immediate, one-time check.
+A manual start of a sensor initiates an immediate, single check.

 You can start a sensor once from its context menu in various widgets, for example: in the Network tree, in the Sensor list, etc.